dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/sidecar-health.md

  Dapr actors also have a health API endpoint where Dapr probes the application for a response to a signal from Dapr that the actor application is healthy and running.
 See [actor health API]({{< ref "actors_api.md#health-check" >}}).
 {{% /alert %}}

-Note: Dapr actors also have a health API endpoint where Dapr probes the application for a response to a signal from Dapr that the actor application is healthy and running.
-See [actor health API]({{< ref "actors_api.md#health-check" >}})

 ## Health endpoint: Integration with Kubernetes

 Kubernetes uses *readiness* and *liveness* probes to determines the health of the container.